TULiberalArts/English/pages/graduate.md

 [Learn How to Apply to Our Graduate Programs in English](https://liberalarts.temple.edu/admissions/graduate/english)

 ## Application Deadline
 The deadline for applications is **December 15** for those students applying for funding (i.e. teaching fellowships).
-We continue to accept applications until February 15.
+We accept applications until February 15.

 ## Academic Offerings
 - [MA in English](http://bulletin.temple.edu/graduate/scd/cla/english-ma/)